JulianSchroden/cine_remote/README.md

 - Adding support for more cameras
   - CCAPI-based cameras (modern Canon EOS models)
 - Improving error handling, e. g. detecting when the camera disconnects.
-- Adding overlays to the Live View Player (e.g., the rule of thirds grid)